Our rating(3.8/5)

 In fact, you can create multiple currency accounts in the online dashboard, sort of like different virtual wallets for designated currencies.
 This allows you to transfer foreign currencies across the border without paying currency conversion fees (if the recipient has the same currency as the one you send).

-The e-money account is where your money goes immediately after accepting a card payment on a card machine, and where the money stays and can be spent in stores with the complimentary myPOS Business Visa card.
+The e-money account is where your money goes immediately after accepting a card payment on a card machine, and where the money stays and can be spent in stores with the complimentary myPOS Business Mastercard.

-If a Standard (free) myPOS Business Card is too basic for your needs, you can subscribe to a Platinum Silver & Gold (€8.90 monthly) or Metal (€15.90 monthly) type of card that can be added to your Apple Wallet or Google Wallet.
-These come with extras like 2-3 free cash withdrawals per month, higher spending limits and free reissuing.
+If a Standard (free) myPOS Business Card is too basic for your needs, you can subscribe to a Premium (€8.90 monthly) or Metal (€15.90 monthly) type of card that can be added to your Apple or Google Pay Wallet.
+These come with extras like 3-5 free cash withdrawals per month, higher spending limits and free reissuing.

 Online and remote payments

-myPOS has in recent years added a plethora of online payment methods that don’t have monthly fees, just pay-as-you-go transaction fees.
-This makes myPOS a direct competitor to Square and SumUp that also offers multichannel payment tools for no monthly cost, in additional to in-person card machines.
+myPOS has in recent years added a plethora of online payment methods that don’t have monthly fees, just pay-as-you-go fees.
+This makes myPOS a direct competitor to Square and SumUp that also offers free multichannel payment tools in additional to in-person payments.

 You can send payment links and electronic (email) invoices from the online account in the myPOS app or browser dashboard.
 There is also a website builder with a choice of online store templates, making it easy to start an online business.

 If eligible, you can have the myPOS Virtual Terminal activated in the account for Mail Order and Telephone Order (MOTO) payments.
-This is also accessible on any device – whether desktop, tablet or smartphone – and employee permissions can be set so only some team members can access the virtual terminal.
+This is accessible on any device: desktop, tablet or smartphone.
+Employee permissions can also be set so only some team members can access the virtual terminal.

-As with card machine payments, online and remote transactions are immediately settled in your myPOS account.
+As with card machine payments, online and remote transactions immediately settle in your myPOS account.

 Who is it best for?